holderdeord/hdo-puppet/README.md

 On subsequent runs, this brings up the VM, sets up port forwarding/shared folders (as configured in the `Vagrantfile`), and provisions the VM with Puppet.

+If you just want to provision an already running VM:

+    $ vagrant provision

 ### Puppet code style

 To ensure a consistent code style we use the [puppet-lint](https://github.com/rodjek/puppet-lint) tool.